kcharniga/zika_chik_invasion/README.md

 * **S11: zika_N.txt**
 Vector with population sizes for each city.
 Data comes from DANE 2016 projections derived from the 2005 Colombia Census.
 Population sizes were divided by 10,000.
 * **S12: zika_H.txt**
 Matrix with weeks as rows and cities as columns.
-Values are the weekly case counts weighted by each infection’s generation time.
+Values are the weekly case counts weighted by the generation time distribution for ZIKV.

 ### Data for figures (main text)
 * **S1-S12** (see above for details)